-"We don't claim to be the first hotel group to implement green meetings, and we hope we're not the last.
-We don't claim to be the experts, but we found that we had amassed a wealth of information, ideas and brain power too great not to share, and in turn, we've learned a great deal from our planners and our groups as well," said Leslie Menichini, vice president of sales and marketing at Rosen Hotels & Resorts.
-"When we collaborate for the greater good, we all win."
-It was this reasoning that inspired the hotel group to become a founding member of The Green Destination Orlando (GDO) program, a plan to make Orlando the leading green destination in the world by providing visitors with a completely sustainable travel experience.
+"We don't claim to be the experts, but we found that we had amassed a wealth of information, ideas and brain power too great not to share; and in turn, we've learned a great deal from our planners and our groups as well.
+When we collaborate for the greater good, we all win."
+It was this reasoning that inspired the hotel group to become a founding member of the Green Destination Orlando (GDO) program, a plan to make Orlando the leading green destination in the world by providing visitors with a completely sustainable travel experience.
 From the moment they step off the plane in Orlando, visitors become part of a sustainable loop that never breaks-green practices run through everything from transportation and accommodations to daily activities (be it a conference or family vacation), continuing until they return to the airport for the journey home.
 Environmentally conscious guests can take advantage of other earth-friendly practices at the hotels, as well.
-At the three convention properties-Rosen Plaza, Rosen Centre and Rosen Shingle Creek-guests may take advantage of electric vehicle charging stations, thanks to a partnership with OUC.
+At the three convention properties-Rosen Plaza, Rosen Centre and Rosen Shingle Creek-guests may take advantage of electric vehicle charging stations, thanks to a partnership with the Orlando Utilities Commission.
 An organic herb garden at Rosen Shingle Creek provides farm-to-table flavors outside the normal distribution chain.
-At Shingle Creek Golf Club, guests might never realize that used cooking oil from hotel restaurants is being converted into bio-fuel to operate the golf course maintenance equipment.
+At Shingle Creek Golf Club, guests might never realize that used cooking oil from hotel restaurants is being converted into biofuel to operate the golf course maintenance equipment.
 And leftover food from restaurants is taken to a facility that converts it into animal feed and compost.
 Green Behind the Scenes For all the efforts that are visible to guests, just as many, if not more, take place behind the scenes and can be applied at other businesses.
-Instead of driving to work, Rosen associates can opt to ride the bus at a discounted rate, search for carpool opportunities posted on a company-wide message board, or, in certain departments, opt to work alternate schedules of four 10-hour days to help reduce gas costs.
+Instead of driving to work, Rosen associates can opt to ride the bus at a discounted rate, search for carpool opportunities posted on a company-wide message board or, in certain departments, opt to work alternate schedules of four 10-hour days to help reduce gas costs.
 The eco-friendly efforts have become so ingrained in Rosen culture that the company adopted a green mascot and held a contest to name the friendly character.
 Nesor (Rosen spelled backward) the Eco-Hero attends employee events and reminds associates about the importance of being green, said DeeDee Baggitt, director of engineering.
 Each year, an Environmental Steward Award is presented to one associate for promoting green efforts and creating new ways to help the environment.
-Rosen Hotels & Resorts has also become a nationwide leader in innovative, in-house healthcare programs.
-It recently opened the 12,000-square-foot Rosen Medical Center, A Place for Healing and Wellness, which offers three times the space of the old facility for medical and specialist care, tests, labs and screenings, in addition to wellness and preventative programs.
-Reflecting the company's green policy, the new facility was constructed according to LEED (Leadership in Energy and Environmental Design) certified standards as outlined by the U.S. Green Building Council.
-The success of Rosen's green programs rests with the associates, but could not have reached the extent it has without being embraced from the top down.
-"The company has exceeded expectations because we have not treated this as a trend," Baggitt explained.
-"We have an engineering staff dedicated to improving our programs, as well as an educated workforce who is conscious and supports the efforts."
-Despite the prevalence of green programs at Rosen, they remain voluntary for associates, added Baggitt.
-"Rosen Hotels & Resorts promotes green programs to its associates as a lifestyle change, just like adding exercise, eating healthy and quitting smoking."
-Elsewhere, conservation may be a trend, but green practices at Rosen Hotels & Resorts are here to stay, said Baggitt.
-"The hotel industry is probably one of the least likely industries to participate in such programs, but our company has made it a part of who we are, a part of our brand."
-LIVE GREEN
+"The company has exceeded expectations because we have not treated this as a trend," Baggitt explains.
+"We have an engineering staff dedicated to improving our programs, as well as an educated workforce that is conscious and supportive of the efforts."
+Elsewhere, conservation may be a trend, but green practices at Rosen Hotels & Resorts are here to stay, says Baggitt.
+"Our company has made it a part of who we are, a part of our brand."
+"When we collaborate for the greater good, we all win." --LESLIE MENICHINI (From top) Chef Richard Rita creates dishes with fresh, farm-to-table flavors from the gardens at Rosen Shingle Creek; used cooking oil from Rosen Shingle Creek's restaurants fuels the hotel's golf maintenance vehicles; Nesor the Eco-Hero. pictured here with key Rosen Hotels & Resorts executives. is a fun. tangible reminder of the company's commitment to the environment.